mmd1999/go-k8sproxy/README.md

-# goproject
+# go-k8sproxy

 A simple application that queries a Kubernetes cluster API and returns JSON output for various workloads.

-Supports running as an application in-cluster (WIP) and out-of-cluster
+Supports running as an application in-cluster and out-of-cluster

 #### Environment vars:
 | Environment Var | Default | Description |